OpenEye-Contrib/Template_CoMFA/README.md

 The “comfa” program performs the same default workflow that Sybyl formerly provided, including Gasteiger-Huckel charge calculation, steric and electrostatic field sampling, SAMPLS-assisted model generation, prediction, and visualization support.

-Both programs are command-line utilities, thus deployable in any environment, and are provided in C++ source code form, to be built as described in Open Eye’s documentation.
+Both programs are command-line utilities, thus deployable in any environment, and are provided in C++ source code form, to be built using CMakeLists.txt as described in Open Eye’s C++ Toolkits documentation.
 Access to Open Eye’s C++ API is of course required, for both building and running these programs.
 Both codes have been built in OSX and Linux (Ubuntu) environments, but not tried in Windows.
 The contents of the “data” directory are provided for validating these builds.

 Please direct any feedback or questions to rdcramer3cfa@gmail.com.